-She serves on the editorial boards of The University of Iowa Press, the Theatre in the Americas Series of Southern Illinois University Press, and Theatre History Studies, as well as on the Publications Committee of the American Theatre and Drama Society (ATDS).
+She has served on the editorial boards of The University of Iowa Press, the Theatre in the Americas Series of Southern Illinois University Press, Theatre Survey, and Theatre History Studies, as well as on the Publications Committee of the American Theatre and Drama Society (ATDS).
 She is a former Secretary of the American Society for Theatre Research (ASTR) and a former member of both the Executive Committee of ASTR and the Executive Board of the ATDS.
 She has been Book Review Editor as well as an Editorial Board member of Theatre Survey.
+She is an elected member and current Board member of the College of Fellows of the American Theatre.
+She also currently serves as Associate Editor of the Animal Lives Series of the University of Chicago Press.
+Since 2017, she has co-directed the Summer Institute in Human-Animal Studies jointly sponsored by the international Animals and Society Institute and the University of Illinois at Urbana-Champaign.

 Go to information about the MFA Dramaturgy Program.